agardnerIT/site/_posts/2019/2019-03-19-assured-host-groups-autonomous-monitoring.md

 Dynatrace is already extremely automated.
 The out-of-the-box behaviour is almost install-and-forget.
 However, I consider it a best practice to configure host groups.
 They’ve saved me many times, especially as deployments grow larger and larger.

-Host Groups are simple to set, just append the `--set-host-group=something` parameter on to the install string.
+Host Groups are simple to set, just append the `--set-host-group=something` parameter to the install string.

 {% raw %}
 ```